slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-with-adverse-events-report.md

 https://www.nature.com/articles/s41591-023-02448-8

-This was a topic I explored in my September [tech talk] on LLMs, where I had a chance to walk through 2 examples that covered integrating LLMs with LangChain, and LLMs with SQL.
+This was a topic I explored in my September [tech talk] on LLMs, where I had a chance to walk through 2 examples that covered integrating LLMs with LangChain, and LLMs with SQL databases.
 This tutorial will explore using LLMs and LangChain to chat with an adverse events report.

 Pre-requisites:
 1. Knowledge of OpenAI